BernieWhite/DevOpsKitDsc/docs/feature-details.md

 ## Build

+### Module restore

+Automatically restore module dependencies.

 ### Incremental build

 When using incremental build, DSC configurations are only built when they have changed.
-This can add up to a substantial reducion in build time, when a large number of nodes exist in a collection.
+This can add up to a substantial reduction in build time, when a large number of nodes exist in a collection.

 The incremental build feature generates an signature based on: